-Workers’ Compensation & Injury Leave in the USA and India
+Workers’ Compensation & Injury Leave in India

 In India, this law is more commonly known as Employee Compensation and is governed by The Employee Compensation Act of 1923.
 The Act doesn’t shed detailed light on Workers’ Compensation & injury leave in India.
 It, however, mentions the calculations of compensation for disablement or death.